Best 26″ mountain bikes for kids

 How do you choose a mountain bike for your child?

-There are a few things to keep in mind when choosing the best 26” mountain bike for your child.
-Start by getting the right size, based on their height and inseam length.
+Several factors come into play when choosing the best 26” mountain bike.
+First and foremost is the correct size, which should be based on your child’s height and inseam.
 Follow our guide to how to easily measure your child for a new bike, to get the right measurements.

 Suspension